Rescuers search for missing skier after Austrian avalanche

 The six men had been on a backcountry tour through a forest near the Austrian town of Reutte on the German border when an avalanche buried them Saturday afternoon on a treeless stretch.

 The missing man, the 42-year-old who died and the 37-year-old who was injured were all from Bavaria in southern Germany.
-It was not clear where the three unharmed men came from.
+It wasn't clear where the three unharmed men came from.

 By The Associated Press